vuejs/docs/src/style-guide/rules-recommended.md

 </div>

-## Single-file component top-level element order
+## Single-file component top-level element order {#single-file-component-top-level-element-order}

 **[Single-File Components](/guide/scaling-up/sfc.html) should always order `<script>`, `<template>`, and `<style>` tags consistently, with `<style>` last, because at least one of the other two is always necessary.**